 United Kingdom (incl.
 Gibraltar, Guernsey, Jersey, Isle of Man)

 Please note that Greenland and the Faroe Islands are not part of the SEPA area.
-This also applies to Kosovo and Montenegro: though they do have the EURO as their countries' currency, they are not part of the SEPA area.
+This also applies to Kosovo: having Euro as a currency does not automatically mean being part of the SEPA area.